bachtran2702/IPUMS_in_R/README.md

 Update 1: Due to the size of the Markdown and my relatively modest RAM, I will have to divide the project into multiple Markdown file

-Update 2: I will pause this project until I could update my RAM space to comfortably accomdate this project
+Update 2: I will put this project on pause until I could update my RAM space to comfortably accomdate it (august 6th)

 <img width="903" height="211" alt="image" src="https://github.com/user-attachments/assets/bac5847c-ae7d-4f38-8dd7-4c6c853f93e9" />